lu-lab/context-gated-learning-analysis/README.md

 - Typical install time determined by time needed to install MATLAB, not setup of provided files/scripts

 ## 3) Demo instructions
+See code_demo folder for demo scripts and data *Disclaimer, data in code_demo folder provided for demonstration purposes only to show functionality and assist with installation and debugging.
+The demo data is not a representative sample of the overall dataset associated with the manuscript.

 Run the scripts in the following order (first letter indicates order to run)
 - A_get_folders_w_csv_xlsx.m
 - B_check_csv_xlsx_redundancy.m